cyrusimap/cyrus-sasl/README.md

 If you are looking to port SASLv1 applications to SASLv2, please see doc/appconvert.html

-Bugs can be searched/reported [here](https://github.com/cyrusimap/cyrus-sasl/issues).
+Bugs can be searched/reported [on GitHub](https://github.com/cyrusimap/cyrus-sasl/issues),
+but please also notify the mailing list.

 ## DOCUMENTATION